Mandate for Syria and the Lebanon

-The Mandate for Syria and the Lebanon (Mandat pour la Syrie et le Liban; الانتداب الفرنسي على سوريا ولبنان, also referred to as the Levant States; 1923−1946) was a League of Nations mandate founded in the aftermath of the First World War and the partitioning of the Ottoman Empire, concerning the territories of Syria and Lebanon.
+The Mandate for Syria and the Lebanon (Mandat pour la Syrie et le Liban; الانتداب الفرنسي على سوريا ولبنان, also referred to as the Levant States; 1923−1946) was a League of Nations mandate founded in the aftermath of the First World War and the partitioning of the Ottoman Empire concerning the territories of Syria and Lebanon.
 The mandate system was supposed to differ from colonialism, with the governing country intended to act as a trustee until the inhabitants were considered eligible for self-government.
-At that point, the mandate would terminate and a sovereign state would be born.
+At that point, the mandate would terminate, and a sovereign state would be born.

-During the two years that followed the end of the war in 1918—and in accordance with the Sykes–Picot Agreement signed by the United Kingdom and France during the war—the British held control of most of Ottoman Iraq (now Iraq) and the southern part of Ottoman Syria (now Israel, Palestine and Transjordan), while the French controlled the rest of Ottoman Syria (including Lebanon, Alexandretta, and portions of Cilicia).
-In the early 1920s, British and French control of these territories became formalized by the League of Nations' mandate system.
-And on 29 September 1923 France was assigned the League of Nations mandate of Syria, which included the territory of present-day Lebanon and Alexandretta in addition to modern Syria.
-The League of Nations monitored the mandates through the Permanent Mandates Commission (PMC).
-The PMC allowed other states to voice their thoughts on the management of the mandates, such as in economic matters.
+During the two years that followed the end of the war in 1918 and in accordance with the Sykes–Picot Agreement, signed by the United Kingdom and France during the war, the British held control of most of Ottoman Iraq (now Iraq) and the southern part of Ottoman Syria (now Israel, Palestine and Jordan), and the French controlled the rest of Ottoman Syria (including Lebanon, Alexandretta and portions of Cilicia).
+In the early 1920s, British and French control of those territories became formalised by the League of Nations' mandate system.
+Also on 29 September 1923, France was assigned the League of Nations mandate of Syria, which included the territory of present-day Lebanon and Alexandretta in addition to modern Syria.
+The League of Nations monitored the mandates through the Permanent Mandates Commission (PMC), which allowed other states to voice their thoughts on the management of the mandates, such as on economic matters.

-The administration of the region under the French was carried out through a number of different governments and territories, including the Syrian Federation (1922–1924), the State of Syria (1925-1930) and the Mandatory Syrian Republic (1930–1946), as well as smaller states: Greater Lebanon, the Alawite State, and the Jabal Druze State.
+The administration of the region under the French was carried out through a number of different governments and territories, including the Syrian Federation (1922–1924), the State of Syria (1925–1930) and the Mandatory Syrian Republic (1930–1946), as well as smaller states: Greater Lebanon, the Alawite State and the Jabal Druze State.
 Hatay State was annexed by Turkey in 1939.
-The French mandate lasted until 1946, when French troops eventually left Syria and Lebanon, which had both declared independence during World War II.
+The French mandate lasted until 1946, when French troops finally left Syria and Lebanon, which had both declared independence during World War II.

 Background

-With the defeat of the Ottomans in Syria, British troops, under General Sir Edmund Allenby, entered Damascus in 1918 accompanied by troops of the Arab Revolt led by Faisal, son of Hussein bin Ali, King of Hejaz.
+With the defeat of the Ottomans in Syria, British troops, under General Sir Edmund Allenby, entered Damascus in 1918 and were accompanied by troops of the Arab Revolt, led by Faisal, the son of Hussein bin Ali, King of Hejaz.
 Faisal established the first new postwar Arab government in Damascus in October 1918, and named Ali Rikabi a military governor.